Are your B2B lead nurturing strategies in need of a reboot?

 - Continued interest in your products or services

-Define what steps to take once you’ve categorized your lead and assigned it a score.
+Define what steps to take once you’ve categorized your lead and assign a score to the potential customer.

-Doing so helps keep them from going cold and losing out on an opportunity to make a profit.
+Doing so helps keep leads from going cold and losing out on an opportunity to make a profit.

 3. Use Email Automation To Your Advantage